-The most powerful Sonicare brushes have 62,000 brush movements per minute, which they claim gives you the equivalent of a whole month's worth of manual brushing in just two minutes.
+The most powerful Sonicare brushes have 62,000 brush movements per minute, which they claim gives you the equivalent of an entire month's worth of manual brushing in just two minutes.

 No, this doesn't mean that you only have to brush your teeth once a month if you have a Sonicare brush, it's just a bit of hyperbole on the part of Sonicare to really drive home the point.

-Plus the majority of dentists would say that it's not so important what brush you use, the most important thing is that you brush twice a day, every day.
+Plus most dentists would say that it's not so important what brush you use, the most important thing is that you brush twice a day, every day.